arnisoph/saltstack-crypto-formula/README.rst

 ``crypto.dh``
 -------------
-Manage DH parameter files
+Manage DH parameter files.
 Be patient here.
 Generation of these files can take a long time.

 ``crypto.gpg``
 --------------